Judiciary of Jamaica: Caribbean Court of Justice

 In 2004 the Jamaican Parliament approved the establishment of the CCJ as the highest court in its Original Jurisdiction in the interpretation of the Revised Treaty of Chagaramus, while at the same time attempting to replace Privy Council as the final appellate court in Jamaica.
 However, in 2005 the Privy Council struck down the change to the final appellate court as unconstitutional because the Privy Council's status is an entrenched provision in the Jamaican Constitution and as such more would be required to remove the Privy Council as the final appellate court.
 The Council ruled that although Parliament was within its powers to remove appellate jurisdiction from the Privy Council, it could not grant jurisdiction to the CCJ through an ordinary act.
 Instead, such a change must meet the more rigorous standards for amending "entrenched" provisions of the Jamaican Constitution.
-As a result, the Privy Council remains the final court of appeal for Jamaica.
-As of June 2015, three bills which would abolish appeals to the Privy Council and make the CCJ Jamaica's final court of appeal have passed the House of Representatives and have been sent to the Senate where they must be approved by a two-thirds majority to become law.
+As of June 2015, three bills which would abolish appeals to the Privy Council and make the CCJ Jamaica's final court of appeal had passed the House of Representatives and sent to the Senate where to be approved by a two-thirds majority to become law.
+None of these measures succeeded; as a result, the Privy Council remains the final court of appeal.